-We are only a few weeks into 2020, and it is safe to say that consumer privacy is all the rage.
+We are halfway through 2020, and it is safe to say that consumer privacy is all the rage.
 California kicked off the movement with the California Consumer Privacy Act (CCPA), AB 375, which went into effect on January 1, 2020.
 The act aims to give consumers more rights to their personal data.
-Since then, Washington, New Hampshire, and New York have all proposed similar consumer privacy bills that – if passed – will have an effect not only on consumers, but on also on businesses that operate in these states.
+Since then, Washington, New Hampshire, and New York have all proposed similar consumer privacy bills that – if passed – will have an effect not only on consumers but also on businesses that operate in these states.

 Take a look at the bills, then consider the steps your business can take to help comply with the regulations.

 The newly established rights allow consumers to request records of what personal data is collected and mandate the deletion or cease the sale of that information.
 The privacy act also regulates the data collected from minors and prevents businesses from discriminating against consumers that choose to exercise their rights.

 Businesses that must adhere to the CCPA are those that collect personal data, conduct business in California, and fit into one or more of the following categories: